PRVRobotics/Sojourner-WRO-FutureEngineers-2026/T-photos/README.md

 Aurelio Perez Huertas:  I joined the team when I had to switch over from my older team and when I graduate, I want to study animation, chef and aviation.

+# When and why was our team founded and formed?
-#The team was formed on February 2, 2026, specifically to complete a technology class project that required us to participate in the 2026 WRO Future Engineers competition.
+The team was formed on February 2, 2026, specifically to complete a technology class project that required us to participate in the 2026 WRO Future Engineers competition.
 (Description)